The first round 2 MBA deadlines are in just under three weeks. Please see the chart below for upcoming deadlines:

 These questions serve a few important purposes.
 First, they allow you to share additional aspects of your candidacy.
 Naturally, you cannot cover all of your accomplishments and traits in your application essays; the short answer section is your chance to share these important successes.

 The format of the short answer section also allows admissions committee members to easily compare you to your peers.
 Ensure you take the time to stand out by carefully selecting the accomplishments discussed.
-While wherever possible, these answers should be complementary and not repetitive, there is going to be some natural overlap between your short answers and your resume.
+Wherever possible, these answers should be complementary and not repetitive, but there will be some natural overlap between your short answers and your resume.

 Finally, short answer MBA application questions are a test of consistency and cohesion.
 The voice used here should match that shared throughout your essays and should paint a credible and concrete image of who you are as a candidate.

 Most schools offer candidates the chance to complete an optional essay.
-However, DO NOT feel compelled to answer these questions.
+However, DO NOT feel compelled to answer it.
 In most instances, Personal MBA Coach advises only candidates with extenuating circumstances to provide additional information here.

 Such extenuating circumstances include low GPAs, gaps in employment and an unusual choice of recommenders (i.e., not asking a direct supervisor).